 While the ChinaHyrbid space is safer than it was in the past, China based fraud and deceit are still prevalent, even in those companies that went public via IPOs.
 We will continue to do our work in cleaning up the space, while at the same time searching for investable ideas.
 We have also broadened our portfolio protection activities to out pump and dump scams and other areas where we see potential for deceit.

 It’s important for investors not to forgot that we are also very active in the U.S. microcap space and long-investors by blood.
-We offer investors a unique opportunity to have access to bullish ideas, while offering portfolio protection and having the knowledge and team to continue outing frauds, both in China and in the U.S.
+We offer investors a unique opportunity to have access to bullish ideas, while offering portfolio protection and having the knowledge and team to continue outing frauds.

 Become a premium member of Geoinvesting.com here or sign up below to learn more about what we do.